 First things first: decide who has the authority to approve visitors.
 Ideally, this should be someone who’s present in the workplace at all times, as their absence could prove inconvenient or cause delays in the processing of visitors.
 In some offices, managers are often granted this authority, while others place the responsibility upon the front desk receptionist.
 Whoever you choose, make sure that it’s someone you can trust and can be held accountable in case something does go wrong.

 Make sure that visitors are clearly and visibly identified.

 All approved visitors should wear something that’s highly visible upon their person to identify them as a non-employee.
 This way, staff and security personnel can immediately tell if someone is in an area of the office that they’re not supposed to be, and shepherd them towards somewhere a bit more secure.
-For this, you can use a lanyard as identification, or a badge.
+For this, you can use a lanyard as identification, a badge, or admission wristbands.
 Just make sure to have them customized in bright and striking colors so they can be immediately spotted.

 Have a rigorous check-in process in place.